Piquimachay Cave + Ayacucho Grotto Excursion

 - 1 review

-Discover this hidden treasure in the Peruvian province of Huanta on this excursion to the Piquimachay cave, where you'll find a magical grotto inside that's over 20,000 years old.
+Discover this hidden treasure in the Peruvian province of Huanta on this excursion to the Piquimachay cave, where you'll find a grotto inside that's over 20,000 years old.

 Destination

-After learning the cave's secrets, we’ll return to Huanta, known as the Emerald of the Andes.
-The tour includes sites like Plaza Mayor, Matriz Church, and the venerated figure of Obispo de Piedra.
-The guided tour concludes with a tasting of regional fruit liqueurs made from coca, lúcuma, muña, and algarrobina.
+The tour covers sites such as Plaza Mayor, Matriz Church, and the venerated figure of Obispo de Piedra.
+We will conclude this guided tour of Huanta with a tasting of liqueurs made from regional fruits such as coca, lúcuma, muña, and algarrobina.

 Prices